SAP-samples/btp-kyma-multitenant-extension/documentation/discover/kyma-basics/README.md

-# Discover the basics of BTP, Kyma runtime
+# Discover the Basics of BTP, Kyma Runtime

 Before going deeper with this mission, we recommend to know the basics on how to use Kyma in a single tenant application.